-- (4) When calculating final module grades and the overall examination grade, only the first decimal after the point is taken into account, without rounding.
-The overall Master's grade is assessed in accordance with § 18, paragraphs 2 and 3.

-- (5) In addition to the German-system grades, students who have passed the examinations will also be awarded a letter grade according to the following scale:
+- a.
+When calculating final module grades and the overall Master's examination grade, only the first digit after the decimal point is taken into account, without rounding.
+The overall Master's grade is assessed in accordance with § 19, paragraph 2. - b.
+In addition to the German-system grades, students who have passed the examinations will also be awarded a letter grade according to the following scale:

-- A the top 10%
+A for the top 10 %

-- B the subsequent 25%
+B the subsequent 25 %

-- C the subsequent 30%
+C the subsequent 30 %